mybeliefs/mybeliefs.github.io/docs/New Testament/overview.md

 ## [History (1)](/category/early-church)

 ### [Acts (28)](History/acts)

+> **Covers** the first 30 years of the church — from Jesus’s ascension (33 AD) to Paul’s first imprisonment in Rome (62 AD)

+- `1-7`: Ascension, Holy Spirit, Signs and Wonders, New Believers, Stephen death
+> message spreading in Jerusalem

+  - `1` Witnesses ... to the ends of the earth, ascension of Jesus
+  - `2` They are filled with the Holy Spirit
+  - `3` Heals a lame man, tells the crowd to repent
+  - `4` Preach with authority, share everything in common
+  - `5` Signs and Wonders, preach that the Christ is Jesus
+  - `6` Accuse Stephen of false charges
+  - `7` Stephen presents the history of Israel, is stoned to death
+- `8-12`: Conversion of Paul, Peter healings, Acceptance of Gentiles, Peter freed from prison
+> message spreading in regions of Judea and Samaria full of non-Jewish people

+  - `8` Philip preaches to the Samaritans, Simon the Magician believes, Philip and the Eunuch
+  - `9` Conversion of Saul, Peter performs many healings
+  - `10` Cornelius and Peter, the gospel now spreads to Gentiles and they also receive the Holy Spirit
+  - `11` Acceptance of Gentile believers, Paul begins his work
+  - `12` Persecution, Angle frees Peter from prison, Herod struck down by an Angle

+- `13-20`: Paul's 3 missionary trips, the Jesusalem Council
+> message now spreading out to the nations

+  - `13` 1st missionary trip, Paul and Barnabas set apart, Speaking in the Synagogue, Focus on Gentiles going forward
+  - `14` 1st missionary trip continues, Paul and Barnabas preaching, Locals think they are gods, Paul stoned, continue preaching
+  - `15` The Jerusalem Council
+  - `16` 2nd missionary trip, Timothy joins Paul, Expels a demon from a girl and then gets thrown in Prison, Jailer converts
+  - `17` 2nd missionary trip continues - Thessalonica, Berea, Athens
+  - `18` 2nd missionary trip continues - goes to Corinth, Apollos becomes a powerful preacher
+  - `19` 3rd Missionary trip, lots of miracles, a disturbance from a silversmith
+  - `20` 3rd missinary trip continues, traveling while facing hardship

+- `21-28`: Paul's arrest and trip to Rome
+> was in prison for 5 years, 2 of those years in Rome

+  - `21` Paul goes to Jerusalem, Visits James, Riot breaks out, Arrested
+  - `22` Paul retells his story, tells the crowd sent to the Gentiles, they want to kill him
+  - `23` Plot to kill Paul, sent at night to the safety of Governor Felix
+  - `24` Paul's trial before Governor Felix in Caesarea, left in prison for 2 years
+  - `25` Paul before new Governor Festus, Paul requests to appeal to Cesear
+  - `26` Paul tells his story to King Agrippa
+  - `27` Paul sails for Rome and is shipwrecked
+  - `28` Paul in Malta for 3 months, Paul in Rome under house arrest

 #### Background:
   - The author is Luke, a non-Jewish doctor
   - Written before Paul's death, Mid-60 AD
   - Luke traveled with Paul
   - Written for Theophilus (thee.aw.p.lus)

-#### Purpose:
-  - Captures the first 30 years of the church (Jesus's ascension in 33 AD to Paul's 1st imprisonment in Rome in 62 AD)

-#### Chapters (28):
-  - `1-7` Ascension, Holy Spirit, Signs and Wonders, New Believers, Stephen death
-     - message spreading in Jerusalem
-  - `8-12` Conversion of Paul, Peter healings, Acceptance of Gentiles, Peter freed from prison
-     - message spreading in regions of Judea and Samaria full of non-Jewish people
-  - `13-20` Paul's 3 missionary trips, the Jerusalem Council (`15`)
-     - message now spreading out to the nations
-  - `21-28` Paul's arrest and trip to Rome
-     - was in prison for 5 years, 2 of those years in Rome

 ## [Paul's Letters to Churches (9)](/category/pauls-letters-to-churches)